01 of 07

 Make Ribbon Loops

 Form each piece of ribbon into a loop shape as shown in the picture.
 The ends should overlap about a 1/4 an inch to 1/2 an inch.
 This does not have to be precise; just estimate each one.
 If your ribbon has a front and back side, make sure the front side is facing out.
 Poke a straight pin centered through the ribbon to hold the ends together.
 Place the pin on the inside of the ribbon, so the sharp end is on the outside of your ribbon loop.Continue to 5 of 7 below.

 05 of 07

 Now attach your ribbon loops to the styrofoam wreath by simply poking the pins into the styrofoam, pushing them in all of the way.
 Some find it was easier to work with one color of ribbon at a time to get them evenly spread out around the wreath.
 If you prefer, you can completely fill in an area of the wreath as you go.Continue to 6 of 7 below.

 06 of 07

 Place the ribbon loops close enough together so you cannot see any of the styrofoam between them.
 Continue poking pinned ribbon pieces into your wreath until it is full.Continue to 7 of 7 below.

 Finishing Your Ribbon Wreath

-Once you have all of the ribbon loops in place, embellish your wreath if you like.
+Once you have all of the ribbon loops in place, you can embellish your wreath if you like.
 You can use buttons, rhinestones, beads or anything else you have on hand.
-I decided to leave mine simple and plain, although I am looking for a larger brown ribbon so I can add a bow to my wreath.
+For this tutorial, this elegant wreath was left simple and plain, but you can be as creative with your decorations as you want with yours.

-To hang my wreath, I simply put a nail in the wall and pushed the wreath onto the nail.
+To hang your wreath, simply put a nail in the wall and pushed the wreath onto the nail.
 If you like, you can attach another loop of ribbon to the back of the wreath and use it for hanging.
-Secure the ribbon and pin in... place using a strong glue!
+Make... sure to secure the back ribbon and pin in place using a strong glue!